nodejs/node/doc/api/test.md

       * `coveredLinePercent` {number} The percentage of lines covered.
       * `coveredBranchPercent` {number} The percentage of branches covered.
       * `coveredFunctionPercent` {number} The percentage of functions covered.
+    * `minimumCoverage` {Object} An object containing threshold status for minimum code coverage of lines, functions and branches.
+      * `line` {Object} An object containing threshold status for minimum lines coverage.
+        * `status` {boolean} Indicates whether the code coverage meets the minimum threshold for lines.
+        * `actual` {number} Actual percentage of lines covered.
+        * `expected` {number} Expected minimum percentage of lines to be covered.
+      * `branch` {Object} An object containing threshold status for minimum branch coverage.
+        * `status` {boolean} Indicates whether the code coverage meets the minimum threshold for branches.
+        * `actual` {number} Actual percentage of branches covered.
+        * `expected` {number} Expected minimum percentage of branches to be covered.
+      * `function` {Object} An object containing threshold status for minimum functions coverage.
+        * `status` {boolean} Indicates whether the code coverage meets the minimum threshold for functions.
+        * `actual` {number} Actual percentage of functions covered.
+        * `expected` {number} Expected minimum percentage of functions to be covered.
     * `workingDirectory` {string} The working directory when code coverage began.
 This is useful for displaying relative path names in case the tests changed the working directory of the Node.js process.